The Future of Open Education at MIT/Harvard

 -

-Release as many courses’ materials as possible, starting with advanced courses where accurate info is hard to find online.
-Quality is less of a concern, than just open sourcing as many materials as possible.
+Fast Open Sourcing: Release as many courses’ materials as possible, starting with advanced courses where accurate info is hard to find online.
+Ensuring completeness or videos is less of a concern, than just open sourcing as many materials or course notes as possible.
 Materials are automatically sorted and uploaded from existing professor courses, and they can edit anytime.
 This is the mission of coursetexts.org.

 -

-Invest in longer-term goals of releasing well organized class materials – ideally with videos at scale with AI editing to make them compliant, high quality lecture notes (that we pay student notetakers for if they don’t exist), and automatically fixed copyrighted material.
-This requires more time, and is the medium to long term vision of mitsoul.org, for which we are starting with the econ department at MIT.
+Good Open Sourcing: Invest in longer-term goals of releasing realistically learnable, well organized class materials – ideally with videos at scale with AI editing to make them compliant, high quality lecture notes (that we pay student notetakers for if they don’t exist), and automatically fixed copyrighted material.
+This requires more time, and is the medium to long term vision of mitsoul.org, for which we are starting with an end to end econ undergrad and grad curriculum for at MIT.